smorad/um_cisc_7026/lecture_8_recurrent.typ

     Recurrent models do not assume locality or equivariance #pause

-    Equivariance and locality make learning more efficient, but not all problems have this structure ]
+    Equivariance and locality make learning more efficient, but not all problems have this structure #pause

+    Let us examine some real life signals, and see if these properties hold ]

 #sslide[